 Did you know that January 23 is National Handwriting Day, as set forth by the Writing Instrument Manufacturers’ Association (WIMA)?
 They chose that day because it coincides with John Hancock’s birthday.
 Perfect excuse to bust out all those pens you received as holiday gifts and get journaling.
 And try out new hues of ink.
 You’re welcome!

 Further Reading: The RichardsPens Guide to Fountain Pens, Volume 1: Glossopedia, by Richard Binder

-Richard says his Glossopedia is “a compact glossary/mini-encyclopedia of definitions and descriptions for more than 1,200 pen-related words, phrases, and names, with extensive cross-references, nearly 800 illustrations, and more than 130 patent citations that are linked to their respective patent documents at the U.S.Patent and Trademark Office’s Web site.”
+Richard says his Glossopedia is “a compact glossary/mini-encyclopedia of words, phrases, and names, with more than 1,475 entries comprising (with subentries) more than 1,625 individual terms, more than 950 illustrations, more than 190 patent citations linked to their respective patent documents at various archives, and extensive cross-references.”
 He says a lot, and there’s a lot of it in his ebook.